enterprisium/GoormKeepAlive/README.md

 `python3 main.py -U Username -P Password [-C TerminalUrl] [-DRV Geckodriver] [--noheadless]`<br/>
 More Information In `python3 main.py --help`<br/>
 Notice:
-- **Recommend to run this script followwing `-C TerminalUrl` argument when you run it on Goorm Container**
+- **Recommend to run this script with `-C TerminalUrl` argument when you run it on Goorm Container**
 - Executable File `main` In This Repo Is Packed Of `main.py`
 <br/><br/>
 Bash Script `script.sh` Usage:<br/>